 Kevin set about the tricky process of preparing the tranquilliser dart, explaining the variables to be taken into consideration.
 Being a good shot is only one half of the challenge: Calculating the correct dosage is the real challenge.
 The correct amount to use depends on the size and weight of the animal, as well as the duration for which it should be sedated.
 And an angry leopard will of course not allow anyone to weigh it!
 Kevin therefore had to rely on his vast experience and an estimate of the leopard’s size, which was made more difficult by the cage being partly obscured by vegetation (deliberately so, to provide shelter from the intense sun).

 With that accomplished, Kevin kept the volunteers well back at a safe distance as he darted the leopard.
 The tranquilliser took about twenty minutes to take full effect, before it was safe to move the animal from the cage onto an examination table, and to let the volunteers approach.
-Nicky from Chipangali set up the record sheets for the research study, and since a team member from ACE was present on the occasion it was decided to name the leopard “Ace”!
+Nicky from Chipangali set up the record sheets for the research study, and since a team member from the African Conservation Experience was present on the occasion it was decided to name the leopard “Ace”!

 The first priority was to check Ace’s vital signs and well-being.
 Due to the heat, expert use was made of a cool drink bottle filled with ice to keep Ace’s body temperature under control.
 (Other cool drink brands are available to cool overheating leopards!).
 Luckily expert help was at hand for the more technical health examination: One of the farm residents where the trap was set was a fully qualified vet.
 On carrying out the examination, she confirmed the leopard was female and was surprised to find her pregnant.
 We’ll be having Ace cubs!